How to succeed in business: a small business guide

 4. Customer satisfaction measurement

 Ask customers directly: "How was our service today?"
-Use the Net Promoter Score method to measure customer loyalty and consider offering anonymous surveys, as the Internal Revenue Service (IRS) guarantees customer anonymity to encourage honest feedback.
+Use the Net Promoter Score (NPS) method to measure customer loyalty by asking how likely they are to recommend your business.
+Anonymous surveys often generate more honest feedback than face-to-face conversations.

 5. Marketing channel evaluation